davetron5000/brutaldom/README.md

-# brutaldom - Treat your web pages for what they are, not what you'd like them to be
+# BrutalDOM - Treat your web pages for what they are, not what you'd like them to be

 A web page is a bunch of HTML and CSS.
 It can include JavaScript that responds to events.
 The browser includes many powerful APIs for building just about any user interface you might need.
 Thus, you can build whatever you